-Crosshairs will appear on the screen.
+When calibration is started, crosshairs will appear on the screen.
 At each crosshair position, touch the screen at the center of the crosshairs and hold position until the crosshairs move to the next calibration point.
 Repeat this for each position in order to set the calibration.
 The calibration requires five points, the center and four corners.
-Once complete, the calibration utility will exit and return to the System settings window.